MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 Also, backends are getting added to the new classes slowly -- in 2.8.0 only :class:`MDAnalysis.analysis.rms.RMSD` got new backends.
-But since adding parallelization to a class is very simple, it won't take much time untill it's introduced to all trivial classes.
+But since adding parallelization to a class is very simple, it won't take much time until it's introduced to all trivial classes.

 How does parallelization work
 =============================

-The main idea behind its current version is that a trajectory analysis is almost always trivially parallelizable, meaning you can analyze all frames independently, and then merge them in a single object.
+The main idea behind its current implementation is that a trajectory analysis is often trivially parallelizable, meaning you can analyze all frames independently, and then merge them in a single object.
 This approach is also known as "split-apply-combine", and isn't new to MDAnalysis users, since it was first introduced in [pmda](https://github.com/mdanalysis/pmda).
 Version 2.8.0 of